Lucy Barfield: Failing health

-Her body continued to decline.
 For the last five years of her life she was unable to move, speak or feed herself.
-However she continued to fight her disease becoming an inspiration to everyone who knew her.
 Walter Hooper writes in his obituary and also Paul Ford notes it in his Companion to Narnia: "As every creature comfort was taken from her, Lucy's faith in God grew and blessed not only her, but also those who knew her.
 Owen Barfield, touched by her humility, said many times, 'I could go down on my knees before my daughter."